Wills, Trusts & Probate

 What happens if someone dies without a will in Sacramento?

-Can estate administration be completed without going to court?
+Can estate administration proceed without court involvement?

 How are debts and taxes handled during estate administration?